jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 # vibe-coding-instruction-sets

-A collection of good prompts and instructions and recipes that you can point your AI agent at instead of having to copy/paste it.
+A custom instruction set for your robot to help keep it humming and not go rogue a là Murderbot.

-Think of it as a custom instruction set for your robot to help keep it humming and not go rogue a là Murderbot.
+Simply stated it's a collection of good prompts and instructions and recipes that you can point your AI agent at instead of having to copy/paste it.

 And it'll automatically become a dev who follows those methodologies.
 You can go all-in, or pick & choose.